 Mobilizing Knowledge for Developing Indigenous Community Champions for Climate Change Adaptation in Yukon

-This two-year project will focus on training Yukon Indigenous youth, aged 18-30 years on climate change and leadership skills for gathering and mobilizing new and existing knowledge, from global, local and Indigenous perspectives, for climate change adaptation in the Yukon.
-We will also include one youth from NWT, and two youth from the Inuit regions.
-A one-week training will be happening in November 2017, with a second occurring in the summer of 2018.
-In between the trainings, youth will be encouraged to do a community assessment to see what is already happening with respect to climate change adaptation in their community and to determine where there may be opportunities to do youth/community-led projects.
-We will also support a network of climate change champions with opportunities for further training and resources throughout the two years via teleconference and webinar.
-With this initiative, the overall goal is to build capacity of Yukon communities to be better equipped to be responsive to complex issues related to climate change and its affects on food security.
+This two-year project will focus on training Yukon Indigenous youth, aged 18-30 years as well as RRC members on climate change and leadership skills for gathering and mobilizing new and existing knowledge, from global, local and Indigenous perspectives, for climate change adaptation in the Yukon.
+Three youth from other northern regions in Canada will also be invited to take part.
+A four-day training will be hosted in Whitehorse, November 27-30th 2017 with a follow-up session occurring in the summer of 2018.
+Along with developing a firm basis of Indigenous and scientific knowledge about climate change causes, effects and adaptation strategies, youth will be trained to do a community assessment to explore priority areas for climate change action; they will then build upon this assessment in Phase 2 (Summer 2018 training session) and develop ideas for a youth-/community-led projects.
+In between the trainings, there will be networking and further training opportunities (via teleconference and webinar) through the establishment of a Yukon First Nations - Climate Change Adaptation Network.
+The overall goal of this initiative is to build capacity of Yukon communities to respond to complex issues related to climate change and its affects on food and water security, in particular.

 - Build connections between Indigenous knowledge and ways of knowing with western science around climate change

 - Explore the causes, effects and adaptation strategies of climate change from global, national and local perspectives